ajaniv/django-core-utils/README.rst

 django_core_utils
 =================

-*django_core_utils* is a reusable Django app.
-It is primarily intended for applications which need to maintain an audit trail of database changes.
+*django_core_utils* is a reusable Django component primarily intended for applications which need to maintain an audit trail of database changes,  develop a consistent business object model, and expose REST API end points.
+The consistent business object model development is facilitated with a set of common model base classes and helper functions for field creation.

 It was developed using Django 1.9.4 for python 2.7 and python 3.5.
-A separate project *django_utils_test* was created to test the abstract classes because of Django's limitations in handling model classes created witin the scope of a unit test.
+A separate project *django_utils_test* was created to test the abstract classes because of Django's limitations in handling model classes created within the scope of a unit test.

+A set of base classes which simplify the development of REST API components has been implemented using `djangorestframework`_.

-Detailed documentation is in the "docs" directory.
+Detailed documentation may be found "docs" directory.

 Build Status